GhMalta/SearchMethods-UFRGS/README.md

 # IA-UFRGS
-Repository for the AI class at INF-UFRGS
+Repository for the AI class at INF-UFRGS.
+Test.